StevenLimCA/ezShareDownloader/README.md

 This project was developed with the aim of providing a convenient solution for recording and sharing musical performances.
 The motivation behind it was a passion for music and the desire to improve performance through self-analysis and feedback from a coach.

 The project was born out of the need for a wireless method to download .wav files from a zoom recorder without having to remove the SDHC card after every performance.
 After researching available options in March 2023, such as Toshiba FlashAir and axGear Wireless SDHC card, it became clear that these solutions were either discontinued or had unfavorable reviews.
 Eventually, the ezShare wireless SDHC card was chosen, despite some limitations.
+A SDHC Card extension cable was purchased to move the EZShare card away from the recording device, to prevent interference between the devices.

 One of the main challenges was that the ezShare SDHC card only supported ADHOC wireless functionality, which required constantly switching between the ezShare Wi-Fi SSID and home Wi-Fi SSID using a smartphone or Wi-Fi capable device to retrieve recorded performances.
 This process proved to be inconvenient and time-consuming.